A street view of downtown Sturgis, South Dakota

 Courtesy of River Bluff

-River Bluff offers custom modular homes that can meet eco-friendly standards and remain standing for years, if not decades.
-The company is owned and operated by a couple, Jerry and Susan Vogeler, who has helped countless families realize their dreams of owning an eco-friendly home.
+River Bluff offers custom modular homes that can meet eco-friendly standards and remain standing for many years.
+The company is owned and operated by a couple, Jerry and Susan Vogeler, who have helped countless families realize their dreams of owning an eco-friendly home.

 Interior living room view of a River Bluff modular home